Antonio-Vav/Network-Security-Research/Environment-Variables-Experimentation.md

 ## Task 8 – system() vs execve()
 ![Task 8 Screenshot](images/images/8.png)
-I compiled a Set-UID program that calls `system("cat ...")`, replaced `cat` with a malicious script via `PATH`, and observed the malicious script execute.
-The result demonstrates that `system()` trusts the environment unless it is explicitly cleared, so privileged code should avoid shell invocation or use absolute paths.
-This highlights an easy route to command hijacking in insecure programs.
+I compiled a Set-UID program that calls `system("cat")` and replaced `cat` with a malicious script by using `PATH`, I then watched the malicious script run.
+The result demonstrates that `system()` trusts the environment unless it is specifically stated otherwise, so privileged code should avoid shell use or rely on absolute paths.
+This highlights a very dangerous vulnerability with the system function, I suggest staying away from it at all costs if you value security.

 ---